Mumu3323/Class-and-object/README.md

 - 👀 I’m interested in problem solving
 - 🌱 I’m currently learning python
 -  I'm Here:
-To collaborate with other beginners and experienced developers To contribute to open-source projects and learn from the community To document my learning journey and share my progress
+i.To collaborate with other beginners and experienced developers. ii.To contribute to open-source projects and learn from the community iii.To document my learning journey and share my progress
 - 📫 samia.akter.mumu.123@gmail.com

 <!---